IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

         - A:
                 A list of lists of floats representing the first matrix.

-    - B:A
+        - B:
                  list of lists of floats representing the second matrix.

 > ##### **Returns:**

         A list of lists of floats representing the sum of the matrices.

 ---
 ### `matrix_multiplication`